 - 5.1 The display screen must not be split to display multiple advertisements on the one (1) display screen. - 5.2 Advertisements must not display text, photographs or symbols depicting, mimicking or that could be reasonably interpreted as a traffic control device. - 5.3 Advertisements must not invite traffic to move contrary to any traffic control device, or turn where there is fast moving traffic. - 5.4 Advertisements must only promote a single, self-contained advertising message that is clear, succinct, and legible.
-The use of text components in a sequential manner, whereby text refers to or is reliant on previous or successive screen displays in order to convey an advertising message is not permitted. - Note: An advertising message refers to the main point the advertisement is attempting to convey to its target audience.
-This condition seeks to ensure that vehicle drivers in particular are not required to spend an excessive amount of time reading and interpreting advertisements. - 5.5 Changeover animation effects such as 'fade', 'zoom', or 'fly-in' between advertisements must not be used. - 5.6 A blank black, white, or any coloured screen must not be displayed between advertisements. - 5.7 Advertisements that incorporate moving visual images, such as videos or animations must not be displayed. - 5.8 Signage must not be capable of playing audio nor be synchronised with any outdoor sound system utilised for advertising purposes.
+The use of text components in a sequential manner, whereby text refers to or is reliant on previous or successive screen displays in order to convey an advertising message is not permitted.

+Note: An advertising message refers to the main point the advertisement is attempting to convey to its target audience.
+This condition seeks to ensure that vehicle drivers in particular are not required to spend an excessive amount of time reading and interpreting advertisements.

+- 5.5 Changeover animation effects such as 'fade', 'zoom', or 'fly-in' between advertisements must not be used. - 5.6 A blank black, white, or any coloured screen must not be displayed between advertisements. - 5.7 Advertisements that incorporate moving visual images, such as videos or animations must not be displayed.